Richard and Elizabeth Uihlein: 2020 election cycle

 In the 2020 election cycle, the Uihleins and their company had, by April 2020, contributed $1.5 million to Trump's "America First Action" super PAC and $20 million to other Republican groups.

 Uihlein was a major financial backer for the rally that preceded the January 6 United States Capitol attack.
 From 2015 to 2020, the Uihleins donated $4.3 million (including $800,000 in October 2020) to Tea Party Patriots, a group that participated in the March to Save America rally that preceded the attack.

 After it was reported that the Uihleins were a major financial backer for the rally that preceded the January 6 attack, Northwestern University reviewed its contract with Uline at a university donor's behest.
 Upon conclusion of the review, Northwestern continued its contract with the company.

 In November 2020, the Uihleins announced to their company that they had contracted COVID-19 after media speculation that they had been infected during Trump's White House election result watch party.
 Journalists made this speculation after the Uihleins' personal jet flew to DC on the evening of the election and a string of COVID-19 infections befell known attendees.
 Elizabeth insisted that they had not attended Trump's party and had instead contracted it from a friend.

 2022 election cycle

 During the 2022 election cycle, they contributed to the U.S. Senate campaigns of Herschel Walker, Ron Johnson, and Adam Laxalt.
 Other politicians the Uihleins supported include Georgia representative Jody Hice and Texas representative Louie Gohmert.

 2024 election cycle

 As of October 2024, Richard Uihlein had given nearly $59 million in 2024 to Restoration PAC, a leading pro-Trump super PAC that is active in the battleground states of Pennsylvania, Wisconsin, and Georgia.

+2026 election cycle

+As of August 2026, the Uihleins had spent $69.5 million in support of Republican candidates in the 2026 United States elections.